 - 2. Toggle the connectivity between automatic flight detection mode and disabled: - Connectivity switch towards DISABLED: The connectivity is disabled.
-The top icon in Fig. 37 is shown on the display. - Connectivity switch towards AUTO: The connectivity is in automatic flight detection mode.
-The lower icon in Fig. 37 is shown on the display (empty if there is no reception, filled if there is reception).
-If the connectivity switch is switched towards AUTO while the container is close to an aircraft, the connectivity will not be turned on until the container has left the aircraft. - 3.
-Close the lid.
-If preferred, seal the lid with a sealing sticker.
+The top icon in Fig. 40 is shown on the display. - Connectivity switch towards AUTO: The connectivity is in automatic flight detection mode.
+The lower icon in Fig. 40 is shown on the display (empty if there is no reception, filled if there is reception).
+If the connectivity switch is switched towards AUTO while the container is close to an aircraft, the connectivity will not be turned on until the container has left the aircraft.